 Princess Cruises - Final Grade: "C"

-Of the 18 Princess cruise ships, 13 have installed advanced sewage treatment systems, resulting in a grade of B- for the company’s 72 percent sewage treatment score.
-In determining the air pollution reduction grade for each cruise line, only ships that dock at a port that currently has shoreside power (thereby avoiding burning dirty fuel in port) were considered.
-In total, 79 percent of Princess’ ships that dock at a port with shoreside power are plug-in capable, giving the company a B in this category (four of the ships Princess has equipped with shoreside power hookups, the Dawn Princess, Diamond Princess, Royal Princess and Sapphire Princess, are currently not being sent to ports where shoreside power is offered, so for purposes of determining Princess’ air pollution reduction grade, these ships were only given half credit).
-Princess has invested approximately $7 million to bring shoreside electrical technology to Juneau, Alaska, Seattle, Washington, Vancouver, British Columbia, San Francisco, Los Angeles and San Diego in California and Halifax, Nova Scotia.
-Between 2010 and 2013, nine Princess ships traveled to Alaska and Alaskan authorities cited seven ships with 63 violations of state water pollution standards, giving Princess an 87 percent for water quality compliance in Alaska.
+Of the 18 Princess cruise ships, 13 have installed advanced sewage treatment systems, resulting in a grade of B for the company’s 72 percent sewage treatment score.
+In determining the air pollution reduction grade, only one Princess ship has neither shore power capability nor scrubbers installed and eight Princess ships have both technologies installed in addition to docking in ports with available shoreside power giving Princess a B+ for air pollution reduction.
+Notably, Princess has invested approximately $7 million to bring shoreside electrical technology to Juneau, Alaska, Seattle, Washington, Vancouver, British Columbia, San Francisco, Los Angeles and San Diego in California and Halifax, Nova Scotia.
+Between 2010 and 2014, eleven Princess ships traveled to Alaska and Alaskan authorities cited seven ships with 69 violations of state water pollution standards, giving Princess an 88 percent and an A- for water quality compliance in Alaska.

 Princess Cruises - Cruise Ship Fleet